 A King’s-Edgehill Thanksgiving

 We have so much to be thankful for.
-Each day we gather as a School community, I am reminded of how fortunate we are to be together after such a long separation after the onset of COVID-19.
-Now in the second month of school, we certainly are grateful for each other, every day.
-Last Wednesday, our boarding community gathered for the annual Headmaster’s Thanksgiving Dinner.
-While we couldn’t gather as our entire community of 300+, the kitchen staff created an amazing hot ham and turkey dinner for our boarding bubble, with delicious leftovers providing an extra special lunch for our entire community the following day.
+Each day we gather as a school community, I am reminded of how fortunate we are to be together once again, to have full-school assemblies, play rehearsals and spirited athletic competition on our fields, trails, and in our athletic centre.
+It was great to be part of the excitement and jubilation of the teacher soccer team in the narrow victory (4-3) over our dynamic student competitors last Wednesday.
+I know this is not the end of this kind of healthy competition as many of our students were suggesting a rematch as they were leaving Tanna Turf.
+After the soccer match, our boarding community gathered for the annual Headmaster’s Thanksgiving dinner.
+While current COVID restrictions prevented us from gathering as an entire community of over 380 students, our kitchen staff created an amazing hot ham and turkey dinner for our boarding community and all Grade 12 students, with delicious leftovers providing an extra-special lunch for our entire community the following day.

 KES inspires academic, athletic and artistic excellence with a commitment to the traditional community ideals of gentleness and learning, dignity and respect, so that students may discover and cultivate their unique potential, prepare for post-secondary education and develop a life-long enthusiasm for the spiritual and intellectual growth necessary to flourish in the contemporary world.